movidirect/wt32-sc01-sensors/README.md

 # wt32-sc01-DHT11
-Just for fun and learning purposes.
+Just for fun and for learning purposes.
+Demo running on WT32-SC01, an ESP32 board with OLED display.
-Demo Running in WT32-SC01, a ESP32 board with OLED display and DHT11 sensor.
+DHT11 sensor required.
+Retrieves credentials for a WiFi connection from Bluetooth.
-Get WiFi connection credentials from Bluetooth.
-Get date and time from NTP server.
+Gets the date and time from an NTP server.